auth0/docs/articles/policies/load-testing.md

 The load testing request must include the following information:

 * A description of the test to be done
-* The Auth0 tenant to be used during the test
+* The name of the Auth0 tenant to be used during the test
+* The date and time when the test will be performed
 * The requested duration of the test (2 hour maximum)
 * The Auth0 features, such as rules, email, used during the test
 * The Auth0 API methods and endpoints to be used, for example `GET /api/v2/clients`